10 Reasons to Buy Antique & Vintage Jewellery

 Conflict diamonds (also known as “blood diamonds”) only came into existence in the 1980s with civil war in Africa.
 Diamond jewellery created before this time are untarnished by this unpleasant and badly regulated controversy.

-And finally, most antique or vintage jewellery dealers are one-man-bands or small teams, so buying old jewellery supports small businesses as opposed to big corporations.
+And finally, most antique or vintage jewellery dealers are one-man-bands or small teams and family businesses, so buying old jewellery supports small businesses as opposed to big corporations.

 5. It is unique